 - The Language Creation Conferences (LCC), sponsored by the LCS, are comprised of talks, panel discussions, and workshops about issues related to language creation from different perspectives.
 It includes both fairly technical linguistic discussions and presentations as well as more general, sociological, or philosophical ones as well as examples of the art and craft of conlanging in action.
 Voices from many parts of the conlanging community and people from all over the world have attended, and the conference is open to the public.

-- LCC1: UC Berkeley, April 23, 2006 - program (pdf), slides, talks, pics, interviews, video (HQ video available)
+- LCC1: UC Berkeley, April 23, 2006 - program (pdf), slides, talks, photos, interviews, video (HQ video available)

 - Reviews